sdwheeler/tools-by-sean/README.md

 # tools-by-sean

-A collections of scripts and tools written by me for various purposes.
+A collection of scripts and tools written by me for various purposes.
 See the README.MD file in each subfolder for more information.

 ## analysis-tools